 Q. How do I send X-RAY Films or images on CD to you?
 How long will it take to process my order and return to me?

 A. You may send your original films or CD to us by whatever means you choose.
-We recommend FedEx, however UPS or the U.S. Post Office are also viable alternatives.
+We recommend USPS priority mail, however FedEx or UPS are also viable alternatives.
 If sent by FedEx or UPS we require sending it with signature; we will return it to you in the same manor so that the chain of custody can be maintained.
 Most X-RAY orders are completed within 24 to 48 hours from the time of receipt.
 Larger orders may require additional time; Give us a call to discuss your needs and to get shipping tips we have for getting your order to us safely.

 Q. Can I use the USPS to send my order to you?